History Classic Matches Results Collectibles

 ROBINSON also won the NORTH AMERICAN CHAMPIONSHIP from the MASKED DESTROYER in December 1970 and lost the title to CURTIS IAUKEA in early 1971.
 ROBINSON left Hawaii and went to the mainland and started wrestling for the AWA.

-In late 1972 when ED FRANCIS started using AWA wrestlers on his monthly wrestling shows at the Honolulu International Centers, ROBINSON was a regular wrestler s to appear.
+In late 1972 when ED FRANCIS started using AWA wrestlers on his monthly wrestling shows at the Honolulu International Center, ROBINSON appeared in Hawaii regularly.

 HAROLD ''ODD JOB'' SAKATA